 - Password holders remain largely familiar with password authentication (for example, usernames, passwords) and can be adapted for each user.

 - Their biggest drawback is, depending on the details of the implementation, often a limited improvement in security.

-For us, as we enter 2020 and the fastest growing technology, e-commerce website development, and even cryptocurrency, your security is paramount.
+For us, as we enter 2020 and the fastest growing technology, e-commerce, and even cryptocurrency, your security is paramount.
 And the easiest way to update, so to speak, you have online security, is to protect your passwords from your accounts.
-You don’t realize that the threat is real, as long as it doesn’t hit you, so stay safe with strong passwords manager while on the Internet.
+You don’t realize that the threat is real, as long as it doesn’t hit you, so stay safe while on the Internet.

 A password manager is basically a digital vault that protects all your passwords and helps you create complex and different passwords for each of your accounts.